Food Industry Software Development

 Specialty food marketplace idea blocked because generic e-commerce platforms cannot handle perishable inventory windows or producer-specific fulfilment

-A specialty food marketplace where a producer lists fresh product with a 72-hour availability window, manages their own packing and despatch, and ships only to certain postcodes cannot be built adequately on a generic e-commerce template.
-The inventory, fulfilment, and geographic constraint logic that food commerce requires needs to be built in, not approximated through a combination of apps that break when product goes out of season.
+A specialty food marketplace where a producer lists fresh product with a 72-hour availability window, manages their own packing and despatch, and ships only to certain postcodes can't be built adequately on a generic e-commerce template.
+The inventory, fulfilment, and geographic constraint logic that food commerce requires needs to be built in.
+Approximating it through a combination of apps breaks every time product goes out of season.

 What we build

 Custom restaurant management platforms with POS, table management, and real-time kitchen communication.
-Menu management synced across dine-in, online ordering, and delivery channels from a single source.
-Inventory tracking with par-level alerts and wastage recording.
-Profitability reporting by menu item, shift, and location.
+Menu management syncs across dine-in, online ordering, and delivery channels from a single source.
+Inventory tracking includes par-level alerts and wastage recording.
+Profitability reporting covers menu item, shift, and location.
 For restaurant groups that need more than a point-of-sale terminal and a spreadsheet.

 End-to-end food delivery platforms with customer ordering, automated driver dispatch, and real-time order tracking.
-Restaurant dashboards with prep time controls, order acceptance, and kitchen status.
-Delivery zone management, dynamic pricing, and surge configuration.
-Operations reporting on order volume, delivery times, and driver performance.
-Built for operators who want to own their delivery infrastructure rather than pay per-order commission to aggregators.
+Restaurant dashboards include prep time controls, order acceptance, and kitchen status.
+Delivery zone management, dynamic pricing, and surge configuration are built in.
+Operations reporting covers order volume, delivery times, and driver performance.
+For operators who want to own their delivery infrastructure rather than pay per-order commission to aggregators.

 Branded online ordering systems for restaurants and restaurant groups.
-Menu synced to the same data source as the POS so a price change or item 86 updates everywhere at once.
-Order routing to the kitchen display or printer.
-Table-side QR ordering, collection, and delivery options in one system.
-Customer account and order history for repeat purchase.
-The ordering system that carries the restaurant's brand rather than a third-party platform's.
+Menu syncs to the same data source as the POS, so a price change or item 86 updates everywhere at once.
+Orders route directly to the kitchen display or printer.
+Table-side QR ordering, collection, and delivery options sit in one system.
+Customer accounts and order history support repeat purchase.
+Your brand on the ordering experience, not a third-party platform's.

 Marketplace platforms for specialty food producers, artisan makers, and farm-direct suppliers.
-Producer onboarding and product listing management.
-Order management with fulfilment routing to each producer.
-Subscription box and recurring order support.
-Buyer-facing search and filtering across the full producer catalogue.
-The infrastructure for a food marketplace that can't be replicated with a generic e-commerce template.
+Producer onboarding and product listing management are included.
+Order management routes fulfilment to each producer.
+Subscription box and recurring order support handles weekly schemes.
+Buyer-facing search and filtering covers the full producer catalogue.
+The infrastructure for a food marketplace that a generic e-commerce template can't replicate.

 Inventory and supply chain tools built for food businesses with perishable stock and short replenishment cycles.
-Real-time stock levels across locations.
-Expiry tracking and FIFO rotation alerts.
-Purchase order management with supplier integration.
-Wastage recording tied to menu-level cost reporting.
-For food businesses where a stockout or overstock is not just a cost issue -- it's a food safety issue.
+Real-time stock levels span locations.
+Expiry tracking and FIFO rotation alerts prevent waste.
+Purchase order management connects to suppliers.
+Wastage recording ties to menu-level cost reporting.
+For food businesses where a stockout or overstock isn't just a cost issue; it's a food safety issue.

 Reporting and analytics tools that connect sales, inventory, labour, and delivery data into one view.
-Menu item profitability after food cost and labour.
-Sales by channel -- dine-in, collection, delivery -- with contribution margin per channel.
-Demand forecasting by day and daypart to reduce prep waste.
-Location benchmarking for multi-site operators.
+Menu item profitability accounts for food cost and labour.
+Sales break down by channel: dine-in, collection, and delivery, with contribution margin per channel.
+Demand forecasting by day and daypart reduces prep waste.
+Location benchmarking supports multi-site operators.
 The reporting layer that turns operational data into decisions.

 How we work with food industry clients